cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_expire.rst

 - expire entries from the duplicate delivery database, and
 - cleanse mailboxes of partially expunged messages (when using the "delayed" expunge mode), and
 - remove deleted mailboxes (when using the "delayed" delete mode), and
-- expire entries from conversations databases.
+- expire entries from conversations databases, and
+- archive messages from mailbox.

+There are various annotations that **cyr_expire** respects:

+- ``/vendor/cmu/cyrus-imapd/expire`` which controls the expirations of messages
+- ``/vendor/cmu/cyrus-imapd/archive`` which controls the archival of messages
+- ``/vendor/cmu/cyrus-imapd/delete`` which controls the deletion of messages

-The expiration of messages is controlled by the ``/vendor/cmu/cyrus-imapd/expire`` mailbox annotation which specifies the age (in days) of messages in the given mailbox that should be deleted.
-A value of 0 means that no expiration is to be performed on that mailbox.
+These mailbox annotations specify the age(in days) of messages in the given mailbox that should be expired/archived/deleted.

 The value of the ``/vendor/cmu/cyrus-imapd/expire`` annotation is inherited by all children of the mailbox on which it is set, so an